Populate the HR Outcomes Dashboard with data

 To populate the HR Outcomes Dashboard, we recommend including the following in your review cycle:

 • ⭐️ Upward reviews + Manager Effectiveness question template: As you create a review cycle, you'll be asked to select the review types you want to include (e.g. self, manager, peer, and upward) and question templates that will be used for each review type.
 To measure manager effectiveness, you should include upward reviews— reviews in which direct reports review their manager— and select 15Five's default Manager Effectiveness upward review question template.
 This template contains eight manager effectiveness questions in which direct reports reflect on how often their manager demonstrates manager effectiveness competencies.
-If you included the Manager Effectiveness Review sub-factor in your MEI configuration, using this question template will populate the Manager Effectiveness Scorecard.
+If you included the Manager Effectiveness Review sub-factor in your MEI configuration, using this question template will populate the Manager Effectiveness Tile.

 Use 15Five features

 As we mentioned earlier, you can include behaviors in 15Five— objective data points gathered from usage data in features— to configure your organization's MEI.
-To populate the Manager Effectiveness Scorecard, ensure your team is taking the appropriate feature-specific actions.
+To populate the Manager Effectiveness Tile, ensure your team is taking the appropriate feature-specific actions.

 • Check-ins: The Check-ins usage component includes data from the Check-ins feature that reflects how managers and their direct reports consistently submit, review, and provide feedback on work priorities.
 Inputs collected for Check-ins usage are: